VeroFess/SbieHide/README.md

 -----

 ## LICENSE
-Binklac-Anticheat is licensed under the MIT License.
+SbieHide is licensed under the MIT License.
 Dependencies are under their respective licenses.